 Choosing between AWS vs Azure vs Google Cloud solely depends on your business needs and corresponding workloads.
 It is not necessary that your competitor’s cloud service adoption might be the best fit for you too.

-- When to choose Google Cloud: Though it may not look like a viable option compared to the other two providers, it is a committed platform for small, web-oriented startups.
-If you are keen on the use of machine learning, Google Cloud can be a good pick.
+- When to choose Google Cloud: Though it may not look viable compared to the other two providers, it is a committed platform for small, web-oriented startups.
+If you are keen on machine learning, Google Cloud can be a good pick.

 Frequently Asked Questions

 Is Azure better than AWS?Both Azure and AWS have their strengths and weaknesses.
 Choosing between them depends on your specific needs and requirements.
 Here are the factors you must consider while comparing Azure and AWS:

 - Azure is known for its excellent support for Microsoft products and services, while AWS has a wider variety of services.

 - AWS is seen as more cost-effective for smaller businesses, while larger enterprises often prefer Azure.